Mar Jayega Tu: These Gully Boy Memes Have Us Laughing Hard

 Directed by Zoya Akhtar, Gully Boy celebrates the journey of a street rapper.
 The film also stars Alia Bhatt, Siddhant Chaturvedi and Kalki Koechlin in the pivotal roles.

 Speaking of the film, Zoya has made it very clear that Gully Boy is not a biopic on any rapper.
 She was quoted as saying, "This is not a biopic, this is not a biopic of Naezy or Divine.
 This is a completely fictional story.
 It is inspired by them and their music; they worked with me on the film to make it authentic.
-I took inputs about their lives, music, nuances, so there are a lot of things from their lives in the film but it is not an exact biopic, it is a fictional drama"
+I took inputs about their lives, music, nuances, so there are a lot of things from their lives in the film but it is not an exact biopic, it is a fictional drama."

 Talking about the inspiration for the film, Zoya said, "I was editing Dil Dhadakne do.
 And my editor showed me a video of Naezy.
 He is a rap artiste.
 It was authentic desi rap, and the journey of Gully Boy started."